2009 North Indian Ocean cyclone season: Cyclonic Storm Bijli

 On April 13, an area of shower and thunderstorms became slightly organized over the central Bay of Bengal.
 Later that day, an area of low pressure developed underneath the convection as the system developed.
 Weak banding features also formed around the periphery of the storm.
 By April 14, deep convection persisted around the center of circulation; following the development the RSMC in New Delhi, India designated the system as Depression BOB 01.
 Following further development, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert (TCFA) as they anticipated the system to develop into a tropical storm.
 Early the next morning the JTWC reported that the depression had intensified into a tropical storm and designated it as Cyclone 01B.
 The storm tracked towards the west-northwest due to a mid-level ridge over India.
-Later that morning RSMC New Delhi reported that the depression had intensified into a deep depression and reported it was expected to intensify into Cyclonic Storm Bijli.
+Later that morning RSMC New Delhi reported that the depression had intensified into a deep depression and reported it was expected to intensify into a cyclonic storm.
 Around 1500 UTC, the RSMC New Delhi upgraded the system to a cyclonic storm and gave it the name Bijli.
+(Note: The name Bijli (Hindi: बिजली, [bɪd͡ʒ.liː]) was contributed by India and means "lightning" in Hindi.)
 All four ports in Orissa were placed on high alert due to rough seas produced by the storm.
 A Local Cautionary Signal Number Three was issued for the Gopalpur, Puri, Paradeep and Chandabali ports.
 On April 16, the storm turned towards the northeast, paralleling the eastern coast of India.
 Around 0600 UTC, RSMC New Delhi reported that Bijli had reached its peak intensity with winds of 75 km/h (45 mph 3-minute winds).
 Early on April 17, RSMC New Delhi reported that Bijli had weakened to a deep depression as it moved northwest.
 Later, RSMC New Delhi downgraded the deep depression to a depression.
 Late on April 17, RSMC New Delhi reported that Depression ex-Bijli had made landfall near Chittagong, Bangladesh and had rapidly become an area of low pressure over Bangladesh.
 Maximum winds of 30 knots (56 km/h) were reported in Cox's Bazar and 3 people were killed in Bangladesh.
 That night, the JTWC issued their final advisory on Tropical Cyclone 01B as it rapidly weakened over Bangladesh and Myanmar.

 Bijli developed as a depression in the first fortnight of April.
 Climatologically, the formation of tropical cyclones in the Bay of Bengal at this time of the year is rare.
 Only ten cyclones have developed over the Bay of Bengal during 1891–2008.